Excessive Dog Barking.

 Boredom.

-Dogs will often bark because they are bored.
+Dogs will often bark due to boredom.
 This might be due to a lack of exercise, or attention.
 Consider enrichment toys such as a Kongs or ‘snuffle mats’.
 As well as physical exercise, dogs thrive on mental stimulation and brain games.

 Separation Anxiety.

-To avoid this, it is always important when you bring your new puppy home to get him used to being alone for short periods.
-Get your dog used to the idea that even though you leave, you will always return.
-Leave the puppy for very short periods and with something to do, like a stuffed Kong.
+Try to get your dog used to the idea that, even though you leave, you will always return.
+Leave the puppy for very short periods, and with something to do – like a stuffed Kong.

 Techniques may involve introducing a cue which provides the dog with a feeling of ‘safety’, for example.
 This might be a special toy, or chew, which the dog only has in the owner’s absence.